A whooper swan is a large migratory bird and the most elegant in the swan lineage.

 The Birdlife resource says the world’s Whooper swan population is 180,000with the population projected in Russia to be 10,000 – 100,000 pairs and about 1,000 – 10,000 individual birds in the winter region.

-The population of Europe is estimated at 25,300 – 32,800 pairs, which corresponds to 50,600 – 65,500 mature individuals.
-In general, Whooper swans are currently listed on the IUCN red list radar as least concern (LC).
+The population of Europe is estimated at 25,300 – 32,800 pairs, corresponding to 50,600 – 65,500 mature individuals.
+Whooper swans are currently listed on the IUCN red list radar as the least concerning (LC).